Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 	 |
 	 S

-The official docs also state that you can use STAR cards at the ends of BUS network in place of a BUS card and a terminator::
+The official docs also state that you can use STAR cards at the woke ends of BUS network in place of a BUS card and a terminator::

      S------T------T------S